iomart Group (LON:IOM) Stock Price Down 16.1% – Time to Sell?

 iomart Group Cuts Dividend

-The firm also recently disclosed a dividend, which was paid on Friday, January 31st.
-Investors of record on Thursday, January 9th were paid a GBX 1.30 ($0.02) dividend.
-The ex-dividend date of this dividend was Thursday, January 9th.
-This represents a yield of 1.38%. iomart Group’s dividend payout ratio is 90.68%.
+The company also recently announced a dividend, which was paid on Friday, January 31st.
+Stockholders of record on Thursday, January 9th were paid a GBX 1.30 ($0.02) dividend.
+This represents a dividend yield of 1.38%.
+The ex-dividend date was Thursday, January 9th. iomart Group’s dividend payout ratio (DPR) is currently 90.68%.

 iomart Group plc (AIM: IOM) is one of the UK’s leading provider of secure cloud managed services, simplifying the complexities of modern technology for businesses.
 Our team of 650+ experts deliver cutting-edge solutions in cloud infrastructure, modern workplace management, and managed security services that enable our customers to innovate, protect, and scale their businesses.